 Plan appropriate instructional activities.

 The Kirkpatrick Model determines a learner’s aptitude by analyzing and evaluating the results of the educational program.
 It is a four-level process carried out as follows:

 Level 1 (Reaction)

 Measure the reaction of the learners to the provided training.

 Determine the impact of the material delivered through instructional design.

 This model of evaluation is applicable at all stages of training because of its systematic evaluation process.
 For this reason, it is the most widely used model in business training assessment.

-There are dozens of other instructional design models that teachers/trainers use to create different types of instructions for various training needs.
-Trainings designed with the help of Instructional Design models prove to be effective in inculcating knowledge about a topic.
-Trained professionals carry out this task, and they make sure that the lesson is delivered effectively.
+There are dozens of other instructional design models that teachers/trainers use to create different types of instructions for the various needs of training.
+Training designed with the help of Instructional Design models proves to be effective in inculcating knowledge about a topic.
+Trained professionals carry out this task, and they ensure that the lesson is delivered effectively.